Mars Parents Want Two-Mile Fracking Buffer

 Amy Nassif went before the Adams Township Board of Supervisors Monday night with the proposal.
 She said the idea of creating a buffer zone and the data she presented to support the health and safety benefits of the buffer were well received, but she was concerned that the members did not take action.

 Nassif and others will go before the Middlesex Board of Supervisors Wednesday night with the same requests plus an argument that the placement of the well pad is in violation of zoning laws.

 “It is zoned ‘residential, agricultural’ and [the law] is very specific, they have a plethora and a whole entire list of what is permitted in this area and unconventional drilling is not permitted,” said Nassif who is the mother of a kindergartner and a fifth grader in the Mars Area School District.

 Nassif said she is not completely against fracking, but she believes it has to be done in the right place.
-She also thinks her proposal does not negatively impact a landowner’s rights.
+She also thinks her proposal would not negatively impact a landowner’s rights.

 “If you place that [well] pad two miles away from the school and your property is adjacent to the school district, according to Rex Energy, they can drill horizontally underneath up to two miles.
-So you can still obtain and have a successful lease with Rex Energy,” said Nasiff.
+So you can still obtain and have a successful lease with Rex Energy,” Nasiff said.

 The zoning law would not only impact the two miles around the Mars Area schools, it would also ban wells near Holy Sepulcher School, which is the only school in Middlesex Township.
 Holy Sepulcher School, with its 160 students, is about four overland miles from the Geyer Farm site but much closer to other wells that are already in operation.